Code-Institute-Submissions/gameshow-m1/README.md

 What's in? |	What's out?
 -------- | ---------
-Central hub for streaming dates | Live streaming from the webpage Games I am currently playing |	Community login and message boards Upcoming game information
+Central hub for streaming dates | Live streaming from the webpage Games currently playing |	Community login and message boards Upcoming game information
 Favourite all time games
 Footer information – social and platform streaming